syl20bnr/spacemacs/README.md

 ![src_startup](https://raw.githubusercontent.com/syl20bnr/spacemacs/master/doc/spacemacs_startup.png)
 ![scr_python](https://raw.githubusercontent.com/syl20bnr/spacemacs/master/doc/spacemacs.png)

+*Note: Even though screenshots are updated frequently, `Spacemacs` is evolving quickly and the screenshots may not reflect exactly the current state of the project.*

 ## Who can benefit from this ?

 `Spacemacs` is first intended to be used by **Vim users** who want to go to the